GDGVIT/AttendanceApp-Backend/Guides/DevGuide.md

 - fetch creation_date and time_delta then before adding see if valid.
 - An API to give a few otp examples which are available

+## To work

+- make use of make_response, to add status code as well along with jsonify return in sockets

 ## Not doing (Improvements/edge-bug)

 - replace flask-jwt with flask-jwt-extended